rafsanjani/version-catalogs/README.md

 ## Version Catalogs
 ![Maven Central](https://img.shields.io/maven-central/v/io.github.rafsanjani/versions)

-In this repo, i have published all my most commonly used dependencies as a binary on maven central.
+In this repo, i have published all my most commonly used dependencies as an artifact on maven central.

 ### Why did I do this
 Well to begin with, I like experimenting a lot, which means creating lots of projects sometimes and throwing them away after experimentation.
 I got bored of having to look up dependencies whenever I needed them and decided to publish my own combination of libraries to maven instead.